 Do you crave nature as you sit working at your computer between four walls?
 If so, Colorado Springs has just what you need and more.
 In addition to the third-lowest infection rate on the list, Colorado Springs also has the third-best internet speed — although you might not have WiFi for your Zoom calls in its underground caves.

-Here, you can enjoy the best the Rockies have to offer to any outdoor aficionado (or professional just looking for some fresh air), including a variety of hikes, breathtaking trails and zipline adventures.
-Plus, escape the city and forget the stress with a side trip to the Garden of the Gods to check out the out-of-this-world red rock formations or Cheyenne Mountain Zoo, the only mountain zoo in the country.
+Here, in one of the hottest remote vacation spots, you can enjoy the best the Rockies have to offer to any outdoor aficionado (or professional just looking for some fresh air), including a variety of hikes, breathtaking trails and zipline adventures.
+Plus, you can escape the city and forget the stress with a side trip to the Garden of the Gods to check out the out-of-this-world red rock formations or Cheyenne Mountain Zoo, the only mountain zoo in the country.

-Affordable living, great internet speed even for watching some Netflix on your breaks and a low COVID-19 rate make Vancouver a great place for remote work.
-Best of all, you can also start your day properly with a good cup of coffee by Vancouver Lake as you recharge your batteries for a new working day.
+Affordable living, great internet speed for watching some Netflix on your breaks and a low COVID-19 rate make Vancouver a great remote work destination.
+Best of all, you can start your day properly with a good cup of coffee by Vancouver Lake as you recharge your batteries for a new workday.
 And, while Esther Short Park might be a bit short on public events and festivals this summer, the 35 bells chiming every 15 minutes are as soothing as ever.

-Notably, this charming city celebrates its past while also embracing modern times.
+Notably, this charming city celebrates its past while also embracing modern times, which is why it rightly sits among the top remote vacation spots in the country.
 While you’re here, marvel at the restored 19th-century houses on Officers’ Row and check out all of the statues that keep popping up around the city.
 Then, when you’re done exploring Vancouver culture in the city, take a walk on the wild side and check out Ridgefield National Wildlife Refuge.
-You can also go to the Silver Star Mountain for a mandatory Vancouver hike that will take your breath away.
+You can also go to the Silver Star Mountain for a mandatory hike that will take your breath away.

 Need a short term lease?
 There are plenty to choose from here.
 Want great internet, too?
 You got it.
-Asheville could be exactly what you need.
+Asheville could be the perfect remote work destination for you.

 If you’ve visited Asheville before, you know the term “cool” is almost overused when describing this bohemian city.
 It’s a favorite among foodies, outdoorsy people, art folk, and just about any subculture you could think of.
 Asheville has something for everyone — the beer, food and awesome street art are just the icing on the cake.